What is the mandatory advising requirement?

-I would like to petition a class not counting how I thought it would count towards my major requirements.
+I would like to petition a class not counting how I thought it would count toward my major requirements.
 What should I do?

-First, talk with your academic advisor preferably well before mandatory advising.
-Next, visit COFA Student Affairs Office DFA 1.103 in person to initiate a substitute petition.
+First talk with your academic advisor, preferably well before mandatory advising.
+Next, visit the COFA Student Affairs Office (DFA 1.103) in person to initiate a substitute petition.
 Remember, if you are trying to petition the core curriculum, you will have to follow the steps on the UGS petitions page.

 How do I add or drop a class during the add/drop period, and what are the deadlines?